FelipeJAguiar/health_insurance/README.md

 <img src="https://raw.githubusercontent.com/felipejaguiar/health_insurance/main/image/q2lift.png" width="500" height="350" alt="logo" style="zoom:80%;" />

-The Lift Curve shows that the model to 40.000 calls, is approximately 1.5 times better than using a random choice.
+The Lift Curve shows that the model to 40.000 calls, is approximately 1.5 times better.
+It means that you would reach approximately 66% of interested customers using a random choice.

 <b>3 - To contact 80% of interested customers, how many calls does the center sales needs to make?</b>